exoplatform/exo-documentation/docs/Security.rst

 .. _Security.AntibruteForce:

 =================================
-Anti Brute Force Login Protection
+Login Brute Force Attacks Protection
 =================================

-To prevent an attack based on bruteforce on login form, eXo Platform have an antibrute force system.
+To prevent an attack based on brute force on login/password form, a built-in protection mechanism exists.
-After few failed logins attempts in a short time, the concerned user account is locked for some minutes.
+When multiple failed login attempts occur in a short time, the target user account is temporarily locked for a few minutes.

-When an account is locked, the user can make a forgot password request.
-After resetting his password, the account is unlocked and the user can login normally.
+When an account is locked, the user can immediately unlock it by resetting its password through a __forgot password__ request.

-There are two properties to configure this feature.
-To modify it, you can add it in ``exo.properties``.
+Two properties control the brute force attack protection mechanism.
+To configure it, you can add them in ``exo.properties``.

-The following property allow to configure the number of attempts before the account is locked.
+The following property determines the number of unsuccessful login attempts before the account is locked.
 The default value is 5 attempts

    ::

 		exo.authentication.antibruteforce.maxAuthenticationAttempts=5

-The following property allow to configure the number of minutes the account is locked.
+The following property determines how long (in minutes) an account is locked when the protection mechanism is triggered.
 The default value is 10 minutes.

    ::